 Concealed Handgun License Class

-There is a written test and a shooting proficiency test.
+There is a written test afterwards.
 Also required, separately, are a background check and fingerprinting.
-We will guide you through the entire process.
+That information will be provided to you.

 - handgun safety

 - restrictions on concealed/open carry